 Maybe it’s due to the fact that the roof is out of sight and that it’s out of mind.
 This philosophy works until you detect a leak, or worse when you finally get around to replacing your roof and the roofing company finds a lot of rotted roof decking, which could’ve been prevented by proper maintenance.

 At RoofCrafters, we’ve been repairing and installing roofs for nearly 3 decades, and one of the most common comments we get from homeowners is that they regret not taking proper care of their roofs when they still had the time.
-We’ve seen our fair share of nightmare roofing situations, and it’s sad to say that a majority of these problems were preventable if the homeowners did their due diligence in roof maintenance.
+We’ve seen our fair share of nightmare roofing situations, and it’s sad to say that most of these problems were preventable if the homeowners did their due diligence in roof maintenance.

 All of this being said, if you’re reading this article, you are doing your due diligence because you’re educating yourself on prolonging the life of your roof.
 Go you!
 It’s a good thing you’re here because in this article you’ll learn how to make your roof live up to its full potential by following the top maintenance tips provided to you by the experts here at RoofCrafters.
 Let’s get started!